Luke Pell On The Fence About Dating Raven Gates, Looks For Emotional Connection

 “I don’t understand why people think that because she’s from a farm and I grew up on the farm that it’s like magic.
 I have to meet somebody that I know the chemistry is there.
 Attractiveness, now, is less and less physical because that’s easy.
 I want a real emotional connection.”

-Even if they ended up having a lot of things in common, that doesn’t mean that they will be the perfect fit.
+Even if they ended up having a lot of things in common, that doesn’t mean they will be the perfect fit.
 According to Luke, the Bachelor Nation assumed that just because they are two very similar people, they should end up together.

 “I think that’s really a TV fantasy.
 They want to see two very similar characters be together.
 That’s not necessarily in real life.
 Sometimes, opposites attract, or sometimes people’s personalities are completely different and they’re a good match.
 It’s hard to say,” Luke said.

 However, it seems like it’s not only the fans who see a connection between Luke Pell and Raven Gates.
 As In Touch Weekly previously reported, Raven was originally cast as one of the contestants for Luke’s season, before the producers decided to replace him last minute with Nick Viall.
-The Bachelor showrunners then decided to keep Raven for Nick’s season, thinking she’s a “cute girl.”
+Bachelor showrunners then decided to keep Raven for Nick’s season, thinking she’s a “cute girl.”
 Clearly, this proved to be the right decision, as Raven eventually ended up being the Season 21 runner-up, losing to Vanessa Grimaldi.

 Who knew my icey heart could melt so easily ❄️ #thebachelor